Chrislee1996/Project-2-Christopher-Lee/README.md

 > As a user, they should be able to dicuss their music opinions and allow other users to comment on this.

 > As a user, they should be able to have a list of artist,songs or albums they want to listen to as well as rating them.

-## Route Maps
-> Our comment route will display comments in our feed - note, comments are only deletable by the users only.

-> Our favorite album route will allow users to search for another users favorite album provided they have their username.

-> Our favorite artist route will allow users to search for another users favorite artist provided they have their usernam e,
-> Our favorite song route will allow users to search for another users favorite song provided they have their username.

-> Our feed route allows users to interact with each other.
-Users can post topics of their choosing while other users can comment on the post as well.

->Our home route is the route users will load into after logging in.
-This will display different charts from top songs, artist and genres.

->Our list route is user specific and will allow users to add/delete something they want to listen to (such as an album or song of an artist).
-Users can then decide the rating of the song/album of the artist.

-> Our middleware route is neccessary so users can continue with the website experience

-> Our profile route is also user specific and will allow users to get their favorite artist,songs and albums.
-Again, per the installation statement above, to get this to work properly, please link your spotify/apple music to last.fm.
-Afterwards, your user profile name will need to be the same as the username on last.fm

-> Our similar artist route will allow users to search for similar artist depending on their search

-> Our top albums route will allow users to search for an artist's top albums

-> Our top songs route will allow users to search for an artist's top songs

-> Our users route will force the user to create an account or else no other routes/links will be accessible.

 ## MVP of the project